 On June 10, 2024, the Company announced it had terminated its option to acquire the Lewis Gold Property.
-A combination of market conditions, estimated future exploration outlays and data assessments resulted in the Board of Directors deciding to terminate this project ahead of the July 1, 2024 option payment date of \$195,000 and 650,000 common shares, and to focus on the Rock & Roll project in B.C.
-The total net capitalized costs of \$1,495,130 at that time were accordingly written off to profit and loss.
+The Company had entered into the Lewis Option Agreement on July 20, 2021 to earn a 100% interest in the Lewis Gold Property (the "Lewis Property") in central Newfoundland, from a group of three parties independent to the Company.
+Factors including market conditions, future property option payments, estimated future exploration outlays and data assessments resulted in the Board of Directors deciding to terminate this project ahead of the July 1, 2024 option date that otherwise would have required payment of \$195,000 and the issuance of 650,000 common shares.
+The total net capitalized costs of \$1,495,130 were accordingly written off to profit and loss.